plone/Products.PloneTestCase/Products/PloneTestCase/README.txt

           test environment.

-        - The function 'setupPloneSite' to create a Plone portal in the test db. setupPloneSite accepts an optional 'products' argument, that allows you to specify a list of products that will be installed into the portal using the quickinstaller tool.
+        - The function 'setupPloneSite' to create a Plone portal in the test db.

+          Note: 'setupPloneSite' accepts an optional 'products' argument, which allows you to specify a list of products that will be added to the portal using the quickinstaller tool.

-        - The 'PloneTestCase' base class of which to derive your unit test cases.
+        - The class 'PloneTestCase' of which to derive your test cases.

-        - The 'FunctionalTestCase' base class of which to derive your test cases for functional (integration) tests.
+        - The class 'FunctionalTestCase' of which to derive your test cases for functional unit testing.

+        - The classes 'Sandboxed' and 'Functional' to mix-in with your own test cases.

+        - The constants 'portal_name', 'portal_owner', 'default_policy',
+          'default_products', 'default_user', and 'default_password'.

+        - The constant 'PLONE21' which evaluates to false for Plone versions < 2.1.

-        - The 'utils' module known from the ZopeTestCase package.
+        - The module 'utils' from the ZopeTestCase package.

     Example PloneTestCase::